Song

 Except otherwise stated, all results include the premium.

-See also : China Chinese porcelain Song to Yuan porcelain Chinese art Bird Musical instrument Chinese instrument Chinese calligraphy
+See also : China Chinese porcelain Song to Yuan porcelain Chinese art Musical instrument Chinese instrument Chinese calligraphy

 Chronology : 1000-1400

-See also : China Chinese porcelain Song to Yuan porcelain Chinese art Bird Musical instrument Chinese instrument Chinese calligraphy
+See also : China Chinese porcelain Song to Yuan porcelain Chinese art Musical instrument Chinese instrument Chinese calligraphy

 Chronology : 1000-1400